 U.S. Saddle Seat Team Wins Double Gold at 2018 Saddle Seat World Cup, South Africa Takes Silver

-Correction: South Africa takes silver in three-gaited and five-gaited divisions
+Correction: South Africa takes silver in three-gaited and five-gaited sections

 by US Equestrian Communications Department | Jul 13, 2018, 9:40 AM EST

-Following the U.S. in the three-gaited division, South Africa earned the silver medal, Canada the bronze, and Namibia placed fourth.
-In the five-gaited division, South Africa earned the silver medal and Namibia earned the bronze.
+Following the U.S. in the three-gaited section, South Africa earned the silver medal, Canada the bronze, and Namibia placed fourth.
+In the five-gaited section, South Africa earned the silver medal and Namibia earned the bronze.